raspberrypilearning/flappy-parrot/en/step_8.md

 --- task ---

-Complete the code so that a point is scored, and a sound of your choice is played, when Flappy's `x` position is greater than the pipe's `x` position.
+Add more code so that, when Flappy's `x` position is greater than the pipe clone's `x` position, the `score`{:class="blockdata"} increases by `1` and a sound of your choice plays.

-You could use the 'pop' sound, or add a sound from the library — 'bird' works well.
+You could use the 'pop' sound if you want, or add a sound from the library, for example 'bird'.

 --- hints ---